 Digital signage: An obvious use case for Raspberry Pi

-Since the Raspberry Pi can function as a plug-and-play device for screens, it has unsurprisingly caught on as a cost-effective means to jump into the digital signage industry.
+Since the Raspberry Pi can function as a plug-and-play device for screens, it has unsurprisingly caught on as a cost-effective use for digital signage soultions.

 Additionally, the Raspberry Pi is also loved for its huge community of active users and loads of tutorials that can help companies learn the ropes of digital signage.
-It can even be powered using open source software—specifically crafted for digital signage—that is completely free.
+It can even be powered using open source software—specifically crafted for digital signage—that is completely free digital signag.

 The problems with Raspberry Pi for digital signage